 Other Taxes

-In addition to the fees, charges and GST payable pursuant to this section 11, each Shipper shall pay to First Gas an amount equal to any new or increased tax, duty, impost, levy or charge (but excluding income tax and rates) (each a Tax) directly or indirectly imposed by the Government or any other regulatory authority that directly relates to First Gas’ provision of transmission services under this Code (including First Gas’ sale and purchase of Balancing Gas), or in respect of any goods or services provided pursuant to this Code (including any increase of that Tax).
+In addition to the fees, charges and GST payable pursuant to this section 11, each Shipper shall pay to First Gas an amount equal to any new or increased tax, duty, impost, levy or charge (but excluding income tax and rates) (each a Tax) directly or indirectly imposed by the Government or any other regulatory authority that directly relates to First Gas’ provision of transmission services under this Code (including First Gas’ sale and purchase of Balancing Gas) or in respect of any goods or services provided pursuant to this Code (including any increase of that Tax).
 First Gas will pass on any decrease of any such Tax to the relevant Shippers.

 Issuing of Invoices